kyamagu/faiss-wheels/README.md

 This repository provides scripts to create wheel packages for the [faiss](https://github.com/facebookresearch/faiss) library.

-- CPU-only builds
+- Builds CPU-only or CUDA-8.0+ compatible wheels.
 - Bundles OpenBLAS in Linux using static linking and `auditwheel`
 - Uses Accelerate framework on macOS
+- CUDA runtime and cuBLAS are statically linked

-There is also source package to customize the build process.
+There is also a source package to customize the build process.

 ### Prerequisite